hedyhli/gelim/README.md

 * submit a ticket to the [tracker](https://todo.sr.ht/~hedy/gelim).
 * you don't need a sourcehut account to subscribe or submit a ticket, [here's how to do them with email](https://man.sr.ht/todo.sr.ht/#email-access)
+* you can also use the one on [github](https://github.com/hedyhli/gelim/issues) if you prefer.

 **pull request, patches**